 The accepted member is entered in the Register of Members of the Ling, in the Register of Members of the Gar, and in the database of the IDC.

-The International Gakyil may, at its own discretion, revoke any new member within the six months following his/her first registration in the Register of Members, even without giving reason for said revocation.
+The International Gakyil, in consultation with the Gar and Ling Gakyil, may, at their own discretion, revoke any new member within the six months following his/her first registration in the Register of Members, even without giving reason for said revocation.

 Membership of the Association confers the right for members of legal age to vote at the General Sangha Assembly to approve or amend the Statute and Regulations, as well as nominate the Association’s bodies.

 Every member of the Association is required to pay a fee, the amount of which is fixed by the International Gakyil; the International Gakyil determines annually the amount of the fee for each single category of members, also taking into account the possibility of reduced fees for those members having special characteristics, as for example, pensioners, students or the unemployed.
+The International Gakyil may elect to delegate these powers of setting membership fees to the Gar or Ling Gakyil at their discretion.

 The membership fee is non transferable and non refundable.